 - This style is not for everyone, even if it is popular today.

 - Sliding doors are also known to come off the tracks from time to time, which can be frustrating and industrial doors can sometimes be heavy to attempt lifting back into place.

 - For some, they may perpetuate injury as well.

-For a softer, cottage in the country type of feel, barn doors can add an exciting layer to your bedroom.
+For a softer, cottage in the country type of feel, barn doors can add a layer of interesting to your bedroom.
 Who needs décor when you have a beautiful barn door spanning one of your walls?
 These closet doors are great for hallways and bedrooms, yet versatile enough to offer two main options: sliding, also known as pocket doors, or a traditionally hung door using a roller kit.

-Tip: Paint them a fresh gray color for a contemporary yet serene bedroom or pick your favorite color and make your closet an accent color that will wow guests and brightens your days.
+Tip: Paint them a cool gray color for a trendy yet serene bedroom or pick your favorite color and make your closet an accent color that will wow guests and brightens your days.